This post contains affiliate links. Read the full disclosure here.

 Big Bend National Park is on the border of Texas and Mexico, so summers here are HOT.
 We’re talking temperatures regularly above 100 degrees Fahrenheit.
 And surprisingly, winters can get pretty cold.

-And the weather in March was so lovely.
-We’re talking temperatures in the 60s and 70s.
+The weather in March was so lovely.
+The temperatures were in the 60s and 70s the whole time we were there.

 Where to Stay In (and Near) Big Bend